Kittipob-K/alien-worlds-project/README.md

 2. Copy the Hardware ID (found in the Control Panel) and use it for registration at [https://alien-master.com](https://alien-master.com).
 3. After completing the registration, the amount of credits you have will be displayed.
 4. You can add additional Wax accounts (file .xlsx [https://shorturl.asia/UREm7](https://shorturl.asia/UREm7)).

+## Service Fees and Credit Top-Up
+- Top-up of credits for service usage can be done through 2 channels:
+   1. Via the wax blockchain system
+   2. Via the QR code using PromptPay (a mobile payment system in Thailand)
+- The service fee is 10% of the TLM mining proceeds received in each transaction.
+The system deducts this fee from the available credit amount.

 </details>